PEZ/rn-rf-shadow/README.md

 If you want to use EAS Build with a project not based on this template, see [this PR](https://github.com/PEZ/rn-rf-shadow/pull/24) for information about how your project can be set up to avoid an error during the build process.

 Note: The `eas-build-pre-install.sh` script makes EAS install Java in the MacOS environment when running a build for iOS.
 This ensures that shadow-cljs can be run in the EAS pipeline to build your ClojureScript code.

+## React Navigation included

+The app is setup to use [React Navigation](https://reactnavigation.org/).
+If you don't need that in your app, just remove it.

 ## "Known good" toolchain configurations